Monadical-SAS/reflector/README.md

 **S3 bucket:**
+Everything you need for S3 is already configured in config.ini.
+Only edit it if you need to change it deliberately.

 S3 bucket name is mentioned in config.ini.
 All transfers will happen between this bucket and the local computer where the script is run.
-You need AWS_ACCESS_KEY / AWS_SECRET_KEY to authenticate your calls to S3 (config.ini).
+You need AWS_ACCESS_KEY / AWS_SECRET_KEY to authenticate your calls to S3 (done in config.ini).

 For AWS S3 Web UI,
 1) Login to AWS management console.
 2) Search for S3 in the search bar at the top.
 3) Navigate to list the buckets under the current account, if needed and choose your bucket [```reflector-bucket```]
 4) You should be able to see items in the bucket.
-You can upload/download here directly.
+You can upload/download files here directly.

 For CLI,